 LITURGY NEWS & NOTES

 St. Gilbert Church has begun Phase 2 of the reopening plan, which allows for the resumption of modified public Masses and increased attendance for baptisms, weddings, funerals, private prayer and Eucharistic adoration.
 Mass attendees are required to register and print their confirmation or present confirmation via their smartphone at the door.
 Please view our Parish Reopening Plan for more information.
-Weekday and 11AM Sunday Mass (from the Chapel with no attendees) will be live streamed on our Facebook Page until traditional Masses resume.
+Weekday and 11AM Sunday Mass will be live streamed on our Facebook Page until traditional Masses resume.
 We thank you for your patience and understanding during this unprecedented time.

 RITE OF ANNOINTING